rackerlabs/jetstream/README.md

 ```

 Jetstream can handle multi-level template dependencies so the following
-a legal dependency chain.
+is a legal dependency chain.
 Circular dependencies however will not work
 and will cause the test to fail during CloudFormation creation.

 A depends on B which depends on C which depends on D, B also depends on D.